SuHaobo233/HPC_thesis_project/README.md

 https://www.docker.com/products/docker-desktop/
 ```

-2. Build the Docker image:
+2. Build the Docker image in terminal(if used Mac):

 For MPI:
 ```